 - An AC system, hot water tank, and built-in appliances that are in good working order

 - Broken windows and doors repaired or replaced

 - Flooring in respectable shape

 Most regular foreclosures will not qualify.
-The VA brings their own recovered properties into compliance with the Vendee program.
+The VA brings their own recovered properties into compliance with said Vendee program.
 It is designed to make it much easier for buyers to qualify for a loan.

 The Vendee Program Features

 If the buyer plans to occupy the VA REO home as a primary residence, the following benefits apply: